8 Facts About Corgis

 Differences Between Cardigan and Pembroke Welsh Corgis

-Pembroke Corgis can be born with naturally occurring bobbed tails while others are docked.
+Pembroke Corgis can be born with naturally occurring bobbed tails, while others are docked.
 The Pembroke also tends to be slightly smaller than the Cardigan.
-In addition to a slightly heavier, sturdier frame, Cardigan Welsh Corgis also have larger ears than the Pembroke and the tips of their ears tend to be more rounded.
+In addition to a slightly heavier, sturdier frame, Cardigan Welsh Corgis also have larger ears than the Pembroke, and the tips of their ears tend to be more rounded.

 2. Their Name Means “Dwarf Dog”

-In the Welsh language, “corgi” roughly translates to “dog” and has colloquially taken on the meaning of “dwarf dog”, which is a fitting name for one the smallest members of the Herding Group.
+In the Welsh language, “corgi” roughly translates to “dog” and has colloquially taken on the meaning of “dwarf dog”, which is a fitting name for one of the smallest members of the Herding Group.

 3. Corgis Are Herding Dogs